 Where Your Surgery Will Be Performed

-Many surgeons perform both partial and complete abdominoplasties in an outpatient surgical center or an office-based facility.
-Others prefer the hospital, where their patients can stay for several days.
+Many surgeons perform both partial and complete abdominoplasties in an outpatient surgical center or hospital.

 Types of Anesthesia